 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+Now you can move into your new house.
 Enjoy it.
-And if you have any questions, make sure you contact me at 828-817-1796 or e-mail me at .
+And if you have any questions, simply call me at 828-817-1796 or e-mail me at .